 Infected Blood Inquiry

-We are committed to helping the Infected Blood Inquiry find truth and justice for all those whose lives have been so tragically affected.
+We supported the Infected Blood Inquiry with finding truth and justice for all those whose lives have been so tragically affected.
+NHS Blood and Transplant will continue to listen, learn and improve.

 About us